 Being a fungal infection, the primary course of treatment for tinea capitis involves antifungals – both in the oral and topical form.
 The course of treatment for tinea capitis in infants should be carefully administered and directed by an experienced paediatric dermatologist.
 In general, for treatment of tinea capitis, the following methods are utilized –

-1. Over the counter treatment – It involves using an antifungal shampoo.
-This may work in the case of mild tinea capitis only and must be prescribed by an expert dermatologist
+- Over the Counter Treatment – It involves using an antifungal shampoo.
+This may work in the case of mild tinea capitis only and must be prescribed by an expert dermatologist.

-2. Medicated shampoos – They contain ketoconazole or selenium sulphide which are prescribed by doctors for topical treatment of tinea capitis.
+- Medicated Shampoos – They contain ketoconazole or selenium sulphide which are prescribed by doctors for topical treatment of tinea capitis.
 The shampoos prescribed contain a considerable amount of antifungal agents mentioned and can prevent the infection from spreading further.

 Tinea capitis is contagious and can spread via several means, which makes prevention of this infection little difficult.
 Maintaining good personal hygiene is extremely important to prevent the dermatophytes from multiplying and spreading the infection further.
 Make sure to shower and wash your hands regularly.
 Some more tips include –